renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 |If success is either guaranteed or impossible−and if the character isn't competing with another character−you can just waive the check.
 |
 |Further guidance is given in the sidebar *When Should We Use Checks* and *Picking Checks*.
-|

 [[clarification]]
 |
 |Not all characters are player characters, so we'll usually try to speak in terms of "a character" rather than "you" as a player or GM.
-|

 ### Special Results

 If a character succeeds on a check and their MoS is 30 or more, then they have scored an **exceptional success**.
 If they succeed and their MoS is a “double” — that is, a multiple of 11, like 22 or 55 — then they have scored a **critical success**.
-(For completeness sake, we also call an MoS of 29 or less — that isn't a crit — a **basic success**.)
+For completeness sake, we also call an MoS of 29 or less that isn't a crit a **basic success**.
 Conversely, if they fail and their MoF is 30 or more, then they have scored an exceptional failure; if they fail and they rolled a double, then they have scored a critical failure; and if they fail but their MoF is 29 or less, then they have scored a basic failure.

 The effects of *exceptional* and *critical* results vary: some rules will spell out exactly what happens, but more often, it will be up to the GM’s discretion.
-Generally, exceptional successes should get a noticeable bonus, while exceptional failures should carry some extra consequence.
+Generally, exceptional successes should get a noticeable bonus, while exceptional failures should carry some extra consequence, or produce some further complication.
 Critical successes and failures should be particularly impactful.

 [[example]]
 |
 |Lady Katarina the wealthy Ratfolk socialite (and smuggler) is trying to sneak in to a guarded palace, and she's stumbled into the same room as a guard.
-|Fortunately for her, he's distracted and bored; if she can dive behind cover quick enough, the guard might not notice her.
+|Fortunately for her, the guard is distracted and bored; if she can dive behind cover quick enough, he might not notice her.
 |The GM tells her player to roll a COO×3 check to *react quickly* and dive behind cover.
 |
 |Her COO is 30, so her TN is a respectable 90.
 |She rolls a 33, scoring a *critical success*; Katarina darts behind a well-upholstered couch, and the guard is never the wiser.
-|Furthermore, the couch is long, and the back is much taller than a Ratfolk; because of her critical success, it is positioned such that it will hide Katarina from the guard for almost the whole way to a side door that leads out of the room.
+|Furthermore, because of her critical success, the GM decides that the couch is positioned such that it will hide Katarina from the guard for almost the whole length of the room.
 |
-|Had she rolled a 99, she would have scored a *critical failure*; in this case, she might have dove *into* the arm of the couch, which would make a nice, loud, guard-alerting *whack* and knock her to the floor.
+|Had she rolled a 99, she would have scored a *critical failure*; in this case, she might instead have dove into the *arm* of the couch, which would make a nice, loud, guard-alerting *whack* and knock her to the floor.
-|

 ### Upgrading and Downgrading